navidshey/show-profiles/README.md

 # Profile Loader

 An application developed with React and Typescript.
 In this project using [rickandmortyapi](rickandmortyapi.com) api, we fetch some characters and show some data for each of them.
 To fetching data Axios is used.
+A simple pagination componenet is deveoped to pagination.
+For testingn Jest and React Testing Library is used and for Mocking data [Mock Service Worker](https://mswjs.io/docs/api/setup-server).

+## View Live Demo

+you can see a demo [here](https://61880d9667d5408e0b074b05--elastic-blackwell-8a3596.netlify.app/)

 ## Run The Application